-From: John Brickey, Director of Community Development/Building Official checklist for a non-project action to amend the Longview Zoning Code regarding farmers' markets.
-The proposal, if adopted, will allow farmers' markets to locate on religious establishment or school grounds with limits on the size, number of operating days and operating hours.
+From: John Brickey, Director of Community Development/Building Official checklist for a non-project action to amend the Longview Zoning Code regarding the siting of emergency shelters.
+The proposal modifies where shelters can be located in the City.
+It also requires that new shelters receive a special property use permit which requires a public hearing be held.
+As part of the application process, the applicants must submit a management plan that is binding upon approval.
 The proposal is a non-project action within the city limits of Longview, WA.

-Subject: SEPA Environmental Checklist Review - Application #E 2016-5
+Subject: SEPA Environmental Checklist Review - Application #E 2016-7